The TreeWalker.

 The tree-like Document Object Model (DOM) is comprised of nodes whose arrangement describes the structure of the document.
 There are nine types of nodes; which type a particular node is can be discovered through its nodeType

 property.
-This will return a number corresponding to a type as follows:
+This will return a number corresponding to a type as {% footnoteref "node-types", "5, 6, and 12 are deprecated" %} follows{% endfootnoteref %}:

 Value | Type |